 The Unhealthy Family System

-: The system does not allow for people to function outside of their respective roles.
-Therefore individuals are reinforced for "acting out" their unresolved conflict and unexpressed emotions.
-Inconsistent
+Rigid: The system does not allow for people to function outside of their respective roles.
+Therefore individuals are reinforced for “acting out” their unresolved conflict and unexpressed emotions.

-: Due to the nature of addiction, sporadic and erratic behavior on the part of the "addicted person" results in instability within the entire system.
-Unpredictable
+Inconsistent: Due to the nature of addiction, sporadic and erratic behavior on the part of the “addicted person” results in instability within the entire system.

-: As the disease progresses, it may become increasingly difficult to predict behavior, outcomes, etc. other than chaos and turmoil.
-This lifestyle often propels other family members into "crisis living."
-Impulsive
+Unpredictable: As the disease progresses, it may become increasingly difficult to predict behavior, outcomes, etc. other than chaos and turmoil.
+This lifestyle often propels other family members into “crisis living.”

 The Healthy Family System

-: Family rules are explicit, clear, well defined, reasonable and consistently enforced.
+Respectful: Family rules are explicit, clear, well defined, reasonable and consistently enforced.
 Boundaries support healthy respectful behavior.
-Flexible

-: Family behavior, interactions, and customs/traditions are consistent and predictable while allowing for spontaneity.
+Predictable: Family behavior, interactions, and customs/traditions are consistent and predictable while allowing for spontaneity.
 As the disease of addiction progresses, behavior may grow increasingly difficult to predict.
-This lifestyle often propels family members into "crisis living," resulting in a lack of safety.
-Open Communication
+This lifestyle often propels family members into “crisis living,” resulting in a lack of safety.

 The changes that adaptations that occur when addiction is present in a family are normal but unhealthy.
 This unhealthy pattern that emerges is commonly called codependency.